mmuratarat/mmuratarat.github.io/_pages/faq.md

   for python 3:
   `python3 filename.py`

+  Note that this works if you do not add an alias to python3 (see below)

 - In order to switch Python versions in Terminal, the simplest way would be to add an alias to python3 to always point to the native python installed.
 Add this line to the `.bash_profile` file in your `$HOME` directory at the last and source `.bash_profile` by doing `source ~/.bash_profile`.
 Doing so makes the changes to be reflected on every interactive shell opened.